midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 There appears to be no security risk created by circuits that deliver contract references into the contract's private state through witness functions.
 Thus, witness parameter types may incorporate contract types.

-### No Calling Circuits of Contract Parameters in Constructors

-Contract references may be passed as parameters to constructors, but the current proposal does not allow the invocation of circuits on those references *within the constructor*.
-This is because it isn't clear what it means to prove the correctness of a circuit that is called in a constructor.
-We have the following requirement:

-> `compactc` must statically detect the possibility of an inter-contract call in a constructor and report an informative error.

 ### No Dynamic Contract Instantiation

 Although each contract defines a constructor, such constructors may not be invoked to instantiate a contract dynamically.